EddieBenji/AngularLearning/Readme.md

 4. Go to the root folder of this project, then:
     * Run *npm run build* to run the development build script => Keep this process running!
 It recompiles your files upon changes.
     * Run *npm start* in a new command line/ terminal window => Keep this process running as well, it's your NodeJS server.
+5. Open a browser and go to:  http://localhost:3000/messages